 Membership in the BIRN is open to all currently enrolled Berklee students, at the beginning of each semester.
 (That is, you can not join later in the semester.)
 Here's how it works:

-*The first meeting of the spring 2015 semester (having been postponed by multiple holidays and snow closures) will be Tuesday, February 17 at 6:00pm.
+*The first meeting of the summer 2015 semester will be Monday, June 1 at 6:00pm.

 - All BIRN members meet every Monday night at 6:00pm in 22 The Fenway, Room 112.
 If you're interested in joining, come to the first meeting of the semester* and you'll get all the details about the organization, our training process, and how to sign up.

 - If you choose to join, you will be assigned (based on your scheduling preferences) to a morning radio show that you will attend weekly to receive your DJ training.
 All new members learn to DJ on the air in small groups with an experienced trainer.
 The morning shows are a music & news format, and you choose the music.